onikmkrtchyan/docker-and-ansible/README.md

 - all necessary step-by-step explanation

+** for testing ansible use "ansible-playbook -i inventory.ini playbook.yml -v" command (can be -vvv or -vv for returning more info from servers)
-** for testing locally use "docker-compose up --build" command
+** for testing docker locally use "docker-compose up --build" command